likoz2/Lectures/CSharp/PaperWork/introduction.md

 int a = 1;
 float b = 2.2f;
 char c = 'z';
-Vector vector = new Vector(); // if created as struct, it becomes behaving like a simple type
+Vector vector = new Vector(); // if created as "struct", it becomes behaving like a simple type

 // somewhere in the middle
 string s = "The behavior of a string is a bit difficult to explain.";
-string s2 = "String in general is a reference data type, but c# remade it into simple type.";
+string s2 = "String in general is a reference data type, but C# remade it into simple type.";
 string s3 = "Because of the confusion, string was made immutable.
 Which makes him only usable as a simple data type.";
-string s4 = "Therefore be careful and always use "string".
-Never use "String"";
+string s4 = "Therefore be careful and always use 'string'.
+Never use 'String'";

 // reference types
 Regex regex = new Regex(); // exists in a library provided by Microsoft